anuragpeshne/font8X8/README.md

 4. convert to binary
 5. print array

-Converts can also be used in unix-y way:
+Converters can also be used in unix-y way:
 `convert.py A | sed 's/0/ /g`